 Volunteers must act in good faith and must not allow their personal interests to prevail over the interests of the organization.
+Personal interests include one's private interests as well as business interests.
 Officers and directors owe a duty of loyalty to act in the best interests of the association when conducting association business.

-- When a director, for example, might be elected to the board due to their role as a chapter president or a division director, their obligation as a director on the ISRI Board is to vote and make decisions in the best interests of the whole organization, not the director's constituency (e.g., chapter or division). - In addition, the duty of loyalty requires that any conflict of interest, real or possible, always be disclosed in advance of joining a board or whenever such conflicts may later arise.
-Board members should avoid transactions in which they or their family members may benefit personally.
+- When a director, for example, might be elected to the board due to their role as a chapter president or a division director, their obligation as a director on the ReMA Board is to vote and make decisions in the best interests of the whole organization, not the director's constituency (e.g., chapter or division). - In addition, the duty of loyalty requires that any conflict of interest, real or possible, always be disclosed in advance of joining a board or whenever such conflicts may later arise.
+Board members should avoid transactions in which they, their businesses, or their family members may benefit personally.
 If such transactions are unavoidable, disclose them fully and completely to the board.
+Many if not most conflicts can be successfully mitigated, but only if they are disclosed.